-- ✓ You can claim a deduction for the cost of buying, hiring, mending or cleaning certain uniforms that are unique and distinctive to your job or the environment you work in or protective clothing that your employer requires you to wear eg steel-capped boots, high-vis vests, fire-resistant and sunprotection clothing. - You can't claim a deduction for the cost of buying or cleaning plain clothing worn at work, even if you only wear it to work and even if your employer tells you to wear it eg standard jeans, drill shirts and trousers.
+- ✓ You can claim a deduction for the cost of buying, hiring, mending or cleaning certain uniforms that are unique and distinctive to your job or the environment you work in or protective clothing that your employer requires you to wear eg steel-capped boots. - You can't claim a deduction for the cost of buying or cleaning plain clothing worn at work, even if you only wear it to work and even if your employer tells you to wear it eg standard jeans, drill shirts and trousers.